apache/arrow/docs/source/developers/cpp/building.rst

    You need to set more options to build on Windows.
 See :ref:`developers-cpp-windows` for details.

-Other options for build type are also possible:
+Several build types are possible:

-* ``Debug``: doesn't apply any compiler optimizations and leaves debugging information in the binary.
+* ``Debug``: doesn't apply any compiler optimizations and adds debugging information in the binary.
-* ``RelWithDebInfo``: applies compiler optimizations while leaving debug information in the binary.
+* ``RelWithDebInfo``: applies compiler optimizations while adding debug information in the binary.
 * ``Release``: applies compiler optimizations and removes debug information from the binary.